 Folks, I am beyond excited to be preparing for my very first Wild Goose Festival.
 For those of you may not know, The Wild Goose is a Celtic metaphor for the Holy Spirit.
-It is a festival of justice, spirituality, music and art.
+The festival is a convergence of justice, spirituality, music and art pulled together and made more than the sum of their parts by the Holy Spirit.
 The festival is rooted in the Christian tradition AND open to all regardless of belief, ethnicity, gender, sexuality, denomination or religious affiliation.

 This invitation directly from their site says it all for me